yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 They implemented the functionality and now users can pass the `--bind-address` argument to the room’s configuration.
 Thanks!

-Continuing his work on improving CPU timing accuracy, [Morph](https://github.com/Morph1984) fixed confusion between the raw CPU frequency and `Counter-timer Frequency`, or CNTFRQ.
+Continuing his work on {{< gh-hovercard "10086" "improving CPU timing accuracy," >}} [Morph](https://github.com/Morph1984) fixed confusion between the raw CPU frequency and `Counter-timer Frequency`, or CNTFRQ.
 The difference between the two is that CNTFRQ reports the frequency of the system clock, instead of the CPU frequency.
 While fixing this, he also reduced the time it takes to measure timing information by about 60%.